Last Updated on July 2, 2026 by Daniel Globe

 - Any route or trip details

-The more precise you are, the easier it’s for Southwest to match your request and send the receipt.
+The more precise you are, the easier it is for Southwest to match your request and send the receipt.

 Get Southwest Flight Details From Customer Service

-You can also contact Southwest customer service at 1-800-435-9792 to look up past flight details, and you’ll need to provide your email address plus any booking information you have.
-Their team is available 24/7, so you can make booking inquiries whenever it fits your schedule and get support without waiting for business hours.
+You can contact Southwest customer service at 1-800-435-9792 to look up past flight details.
+You’ll need to provide your email address plus any booking information you have.
+This line is available 24/7, so you can call whenever fits your schedule rather than waiting for business hours.

 | What to share | Why it helps | Notes |